mkurmarc/mkurmarc/README.md

 ## Live Projects:

-### Web Application Dashboard with Machine Learning:
+### Interactive Web Application with Machine Learning:
+#### Deployed on Heroku:
 https://triple-crown-race-webapp.herokuapp.com/dashboard

 #### Description:

-Dashboard utilized "Triple Crown" horse race statistics as well as weather forecasts, along with machine learning methods and processing such as linear regression to provide end users with race predictions.
-Parsed, tested, organized, and analyzed horserace data into interactive visuals, including scatter plots and bar graphs, for the end user to research patterns within the information.
+Website with interactive data visualizations utilizing the Triple Crown Horserace data and weather forecasts from the past 15 years.
+Parsed, tested, organized, and analyzed data into visuals, including scatter plots and bar graphs, for the end user to research patterns within the information.
+Applied machine learning methods and processing, such as linear regression, to provide end users with analysis and help with race predictions.

+#### Technologies:
+Flask, Jinja2, PostgreSQL, SQLAlchemy, Pandas, Plotly, Numpy, Scikit-learn, Gunicorn